ember-fastboot/ember-cli-head/README.md

 If you use `suppressBrowserRender`, the content of `<head>` will be the static FastBoot-rendered content throughout your app's lifecycle.

+## Upgrade from 2.x to 3.x

+As of 3.x you need `ember-auto-import` installed and configured to use this addon with Ember CLI applications.
+See the [ember-auto-import](https://github.com/embroider-build/ember-auto-import) documentation for details.

+The addon doesn't provide any boilerplate code anymore.
+You will need to create your own head component and inject the `headData` service.

+1. Move your head.hbs template to components.
+2. In your new head component, add `@service headData` injection.
+3. If you don't have head-data service, you will have to create it.

 ## Upgrade to 0.4.x